albertakn/Neural-Optimal-Transport-in-latent-space/README.md

 ## How to use:
-download weights as in previous paragraph and see *.ipynb files in notebooks
+download weights as in previous paragraph and see *.ipynb files in notebooks/